 Some areas of the country have higher living costs than other areas.
 Orthodontist fees often reflect those differences due to higher overhead costs and staffing costs.
 Your goal is to find an orthodontist within your area that matches your budget or financing plan as you will need to visit the office periodically during your treatment plan.

-Moving Forward with Confidence
+Moving Forward with Braces with Confidence

 As a parent or patient, your research will help you make an informed decision about which type of braces will be best for you or your child, which insurance plans might be your best investment, and which experienced orthodontist will best meet your needs.
 With all this information in hand, you can move forward with your decisions with confidence.